Engee documentation

 Dependencies

-To use this parameter, set the parameter Table type to Table in If(Tj,Vf) and select the check box Model Zener diode.
+To use this parameter, set for the parameter Table type meaning Table in If(Tj,Vf) and check the box Model Zener diode.

 Units